jocelyn-boyd/Tameshi-JLPT/README.md

 # Tameshi-JLPT (Work in Progress)
+- Native iOS mobile app using UIKit and Swift 5 in Xcode 12.

 ## About the title
 試し (read as "tameshi") is a Japanese word that means "trial; test".